radekstepan/burnchart/README.md

 This is also the default label if no other is specified.

+When multiple matching size labels are present on an issue, their **sum** is taken as the size of the whole issue.
+This allows you to mix & match (if you want) without creating too many labels in the GitHub interface.

 ###Token

 Your OAuth2 token from GitHub.
 Get it [here](https://github.com/settings/applications).
 Bear in mind that if you just statically serve the app, everybody will be able to see the token in transmission.
 If you would like to avoid that, use the [Proxy Mode](#proxy-mode).